turbolent/embergraph/embergraph-deb/README.md

 Changing the configuration
 -----------------

-The blazegraph configuration is stored in `/etc/blazegraph`.
-The system configuration is in `/etc/default/blazegraph`.
+The embergraph configuration is stored in `/etc/embergraph`.
+The system configuration is in `/etc/default/embergraph`.